CristianCantoro/wikidump/README.md

   --dry-run, -n         Don't write any file
 ```

-Each subcommand has its own help:
+Each subcommand has its own help message, watch out for required arguments:

 ```plain
 $ python3 -m wikidump extract-bibliography -h